oliver-jaeggin/backup-script/README.md

 ## Installation
 1. Downlaod the repository.
 2. Upload the ZIP file into the root folder of your application and extract the archive.
+Rename it to `backup-script`.

 > The script works aswell if you upload it in a subfolder of, but it's recommended to upload directly in your root folder.